 Use Driver Easy to update all the missing & outdated device drivers on PC for free.

-How To Fix Rocket League Not Detecting Controller
+How To Fix Rocket League Controller Not Working Issue in Steam

 Chances are that if you are playing Rocket League in the big picture it will force the controller to turn off.
 You can solve this problem by accessing Rocket League Steam settings and making sure that Steam Input Per-Game settings are forced Off.